Sophia-Cristina/My-Noob-Headers/README.md

 * I took the "using namespace std" from it, it now works correctly and won't have conflicts with other codes.

-* I translated some of my header (which were in Brasilian Portuguese), and soon i'm going to make it all in english.
+* I translated some of my header (which were in Brazilian Portuguese), and soon i'm going to make it all in english.

+* Now i'm using templates.
+Hoep i have not missed anything.

 * ysxBytes.h: